zeek/zeek/install/install.rst

 build time:

     * libmaxminddb (for geolocating IP addresses)
-    * sendmail (enables Bro and BroControl to send mail)
+    * sendmail (enables Zeek and ZeekControl to send mail)
     * curl (used by a Bro script that implements active HTTP)
     * gperftools (tcmalloc is used to improve memory and CPU usage)
     * jemalloc (http://www.canonware.com/jemalloc/)